 So beavers are pretty darn great.
 By simply living their best lives — by damming up streams with their cute little hands and powerful buck teeth — they’re helping out so many critters around them.
 We should all be more like beavers, really.

-We can learn from them, too.
+We can learn from these animals, too.
 As the ongoing heat waves have shown, our built environment can’t withstand the consequences of climate change.
-Roads and railways are literally buckling.
+Roads are literally buckling.
 We need to make our cities and towns much more resilient, not unlike a habitat filled with beaver dams.

 Instead of just relying on human-made technologies and infrastructure, we can also restore species like beavers to the landscape.
-“They’re out there and we can definitely take advantage of that,” Fairfax said, though it will require “working with nature — instead of constantly against it.”
+“They’re out there and we can definitely take advantage of that,” Fairfax said.
+It just requires “working with nature,” she said, “instead of constantly against it.”